camos-software/api-guidelines/azure/Guidelines.md

  Number  | Signed floating point (IEEE-754 binary64; int range: -2<sup>53</sup>+1 to +2<sup>53</sup>-1)
  String  | Used for everything else

+<a href="#json-null-response-values" name="json-null-response-values">:white_check_mark:</a> **DO NOT** send JSON fields with a null value from the service to the client.
+Instead, the service should just not send this field at all (this reduces payload size).
+Semantically, Azure services treat a missing field and a field with a value of null as identical.

+<a href="#json-null-request-values" name="json-null-resquest-values">:white_check_mark:</a> **DO** accept JSON fields with a null value only for a PATCH operation with a JSON Merge Patch payload.
+A field with a value of null instructs the service to delete the field.
+If the field cannot be deleted, then return 400-BadRequest, else return the resource with the deleted field missing from the response payload (see bullet above).

 <a href="#json-integer-values" name="json-integer-values">:white_check_mark:</a> **DO** use integers within the acceptable range of JSON number.

 <a href="#json-specify-string-constraints" name="json-specify-string-constraints">:white_check_mark:</a> **DO** establish a well-defined contract for the format of strings.
-For example, determine maximum length, legal characters, case-(in)sensitive comparisons, etc. Where possible, use standard formats, e.g. RFC 3339 for date/time.
+For example, determine minimum length, maximum length, legal characters, case-(in)sensitive comparisons, etc. Where possible, use standard formats, e.g. RFC 3339 for date/time.

 <a href="#json-use-standard-string-formats" name="json-use-standard-string-formats">:white_check_mark:</a> **DO** use strings formats that are well-known and easily parsable/formattable by many programming languages, e.g. RFC 3339 for date/time.